Ivan Bogachev

 MEMORY

 ⇑ I wrote an additional post about technical aspects of self-awareness, and how do you actually find yourself in data.
+And why the infamous mirror test is not a self-awareness test, but a specialized IQ test.

 Conscious structures naturally explore themselves, or other structures around them, and save information.
 Matter explores itself.
 The universe explores itself.